OmarTheMostWanted/asm/README.md

   - Example: `(gdb) layout asm`
 - **Source and Assembly Layout**: Use the `layout split` command to view both source code and assembly instructions side by side.
   - Example: `(gdb) layout split`

+## Shellcode
+Shellcode is a small piece of code used as the payload in a software exploit.
+It is typically written in assembly language and injected into a vulnerable program to gain control over its execution.

+### System Calls in 32-bit Linux
+- In 32-bit Linux systems, system calls are invoked using the `int 0x80` instruction which generates a software interrupt.
+- The system call number is passed in the `eax` register.
+- Arguments are passed in `ebx`, `ecx`, `edx`, `esi`, `edi`, and `ebp` registers.
+    - All registers are preserved across the system call except `eax`.
+- The return value is stored in `eax`.

+### System Calls in 64-bit Linux
+- Use the `syscall` instruction.
+- System call number is passed in `rax`.
+- Arguments are passed in `rdi`, `rsi`, `rdx`, `r10`, `r8`, and `r9` registers.
+    - The kernel destroys `rcx` and `r11`.
+    - System calls are limited to 6 arguments, you can't passed more on the stack.
+- The return value is stored in `rax`, which is a value between -4095 and -1 (-errno) on error, and a positive number or zero on success.
+- Note that 64-bit can also execute 32-bit code, so it can use the `int 0x80` method as well.